MicrosoftDocs/Hololens/hololens/holographic-3d-viewer-beta.md

 3D Viewer Beta is automatically associated with the .fbx file extension when it's installed.

-If you try to open an FBX file and see a dialog box that directs you to Microsoft Store, you don't currently have an app associated with the .fbx file extension on HoloLens.
+If you try to open an .fbx file and see a dialog box that directs you to Microsoft Store, then you don't currently have an app associated with the .fbx file extension on HoloLens.

 Verify that 3D Viewer Beta is installed.
 If it isn't installed, download it from Microsoft Store on HoloLens.

 If 3D Viewer Beta is already installed, launch 3D Viewer Beta, then try opening the file again.
 If the issue persists, uninstall and reinstall 3D Viewer Beta.
-This will re-associate the .fbx file extension with 3D Viewer Beta.
+Reinstalling the app will once again associate the .fbx file extension with 3D Viewer Beta.

 If attempting to open an FBX file opens an app other than 3D Viewer Beta, that app was likely installed after 3D Viewer Beta and has taken over association with the .fbx file extension.
 If you prefer 3D Viewer Beta to be associated with the .fbx file extension, uninstall and reinstall 3D Viewer Beta.